IDIAMath/idiamath.github.io/docs/index.md

 ## Vector fields in 3D

-## Examples JSXGraph
+## Additional Material

-Here will find some applets demonstrating JSXGraph in different applications.
-[JSXGraph Examples](JSXGraphExamples/JSXGraphExamples.md)
+Here will find applets demonstrating JSXGraph in different applications.
+[JSXGraph Examples](JSXGraphExamples/JSXGraphExamples.md) This material is usefull for the HELM material as well.

 A huge collection you will find at the [JSXGraph homepage](https://jsxgraph.org) and the example data base [there](https://jsxgraph.uni-bayreuth.de/share/).
 ## HTML test